Easy-Pay-Solutions/Mobile-SDK-ReactNative/README.md

 Change directories to the ios folder and run pod install.

 ```
-# in a new terminal window
+# in a terminal window
 npm install

 cd ios